1: How may a district “bank” existing MWELO compliant irrigated landscape areas not previously submitted to DSA?

-A: No, since there is only one DSA application number for increment projects, there will be only one DSA Landscape number.
-The initial submittal will require a one-time fee of $500 and one form DSA 1-L with a Site Location Area Location Plan which shows all the irrigation landscape scope for all the increments.
+A: No, since there is only one DSA application number for incremental projects, there will be only one DSA Landscape number.
+The initial submittal will require a one-time fee of $500 and one form DSA 1-L with a Site Landscape Area Location Plan which shows all the irrigation landscape scope for all the increments.
 If there is a change of scope after the initial submittal, a revised form DSA 1-L needs to be submitted and an hourly fee will be charged, as needed.

 25: Can the Minimum Rehabilitated Landscape Area (MRLA) be met when a new building is placed where relocatable buildings were removed?
 Can any credit for the District Account Balance (DLA) be earned if the new building is less than the previous built area?

 A: No, if the new building or addition is constructed on a previously built area (i.e., permanent structure demolished or relocatable removed), the area cannot be utilized to meet the MRLA, nor can DLA credits be earned.
 The newly built area must be constructed on a previously irrigated landscaped area to earn DLA credits or meet the MRLA.

 26: What is the time frame for submitting an existing MWELO compliant landscape area (not previously submitted to DSA for DLA credits) if it will be utilized on a current project site submitted to DSA?

 A: It is preferable to have the District Account Balance (DLA) credits established on an existing MWELO compliant landscaping prior to or at the time the form DSA 1-L is submitted for the current application.
 However, the next option is to have the form DSA 1-L submitted at the back-check appointment.